jsampson07/Summer2025-Portfolio/README.md

 Software Development Track

 In parallel with my cybersecurity work, I designed and developed a macronutrient calculator — a full-stack application to help users track their diet and understand their nutritional intake.

-Macronutrient Tracker
+I should note that this project is still a work in progress.
+At this stage, I have primarily focused on the back-end (Flask + SQLAlchemy), with some minimal front-end functionality in React.

+Currently working features:

+- User authentication (login / signup with JWT)

-- Allows users to log meals and track daily and long-term macronutrient data.
+- Ability for a user to add meals and foods

+- Display of logged meals per user

-- Aggregates data to display trends and insights into eating habits.
+- Macronutrient data stored and accessible via API

-- I plan to continue expanding this project throughout the academic year with:
+Features planned but not yet complete:

+- Expanded front-end UI/UX for meal management and analytics

-  - Personalized recommendations based on age, weight, activity level, and nutritional science.
+- Personalized nutrition recommendations (age, weight, activity-based)

-  - Smart meal suggestions.
+- Smart meal suggestions

+- Long-term trend visualization and enhanced analytics

-  - Enhanced analytics and user customization features.
+- Additional customization options

 Weekly Themes & Data Structures